 Fears Third Degree.
 "I don't propose to stand for any third degree work," said Mr. Smith. "but further than that I can make no statement now.
-My client must be pro-

-will attempt to prevent an interview,"

-In the opinion of Newport Lanford,

-Chief of the Atlanta Detective Department, Burns will fail to get any results

-if he does question Jim Conley.

-"Conley has told the truth and all

-the truth." said Chief Lanford co-uay

-"I don't care what methods Burns

-uses, he won't get anything more out

-of the negro than has already been obtained by the men who worked the

-case."
+My client must be protected, but I want to do anything that is fair and right in the matter, and I certainly won't say at this time that I will attempt to prevent an interview."
+In the opinion of Newport Lanford, Chief of the Atlanta Detective Department, Burns will fall to get any results if he does question Jim Conley.
+"Conley has told the truth and all the truth," said Chief Lanford co-uay "I don't care what methods Burns uses, he won't get anything more out of the negro than has already been obtained by the men who worked the case." will attempt to prevent an interview.